 Successfully obtain summary Judgment on complicated application of the American with Disabilities Act to an explosive detection dog handler in providing security services in Iraq.
 Ruddell v.
 Triple Canopy, Inc. Civ.
 No. 1 15-cv-01331 (E.D.
 Va.
 2016)

 Representation of global aerospace, defense, information and services company seeking to obtain injunctive and monetary relief concerning allegations of conspiracy to misappropriate trade secrets.

-Representation of a private client obtaining demurrer as his former employer’s efforts to enforce post-employment restrictions.
+Representation of a private client obtaining demurrer as his former employer's efforts to enforce post-employment restrictions.
 Strategic Enterprise Solutions v.
 Ikuma, 77 Va.
 Cir.
-179 (Fairfax County, Virginia 2008).
+179 (Fairfax County, Va.
+2008)

-Representation of defendants in a week-long jury trial, where the plaintiff sued her former employer and individual former colleague for defamation related to statements made during the course of a government security background investigation.
+Representation of defendants in a week-long Jury trial where the plaintiff sued her former employer and individual former colleague for defamation related to statements made during the course of a government security background investigation.
 The jury returned a complete defense verdict for both defendants.
 Butler v.
 N.E.W.
-Customer Service Companies, Inc., (Fairfax County, Virginia 2007).
+Customer Service Companies, Inc., (Fairfax County, Va.
+2007)